Music in psychological operations: Israel

 On 12 January 1998 the Supreme Court of Israel declined to ban the use of loud music as an interrogation technique.

 Greece

 According to recent research, the Greek military Junta (1967–1974) used the above-mentioned combination of interrogation techniques, including music.
 This took place in the headquarters of the Special Interrogation Unit of Greek Military Police (EAT/ESA), Athens.
 New interviews with survivors, held there in 1973, talk about the use of songs, popular hits of the time: these were played loudly and repeatedly from loudspeakers as the detainee had to stand without rest, food, drink or sleep.

 South Korea

 South Korea has broadcast K-pop music across the Korean Demilitarized Zone (DMZ) into North Korea using loudspeakers.
 These operations were halted in 2018 following a thaw in inter-Korean relations.

 New Zealand

-During 2022 Wellington protest, the Speaker House Trevor Mallard's used the Parliament speakers to play music such as Macarena by Los Del Rio and Barry Manilow's back catalogue.
+During the 2022 Wellington protest, the Speaker of the New Zealand House of Representatives, Trevor Mallard, used the Parliament speakers to play music such as Macarena by Los Del Rio and Barry Manilow's back catalogue.